polterguy/hyper-core/README.md

 <add assembly="foo" />
 ```

-If you do the above, you can actually invoke your C# method from an extension method, doing something
+If you do the above, you can actually invoke your C# method from an extension method, by for instance changing
-resembling the following.
+our above _"foo.hl" file to something resembling the following.

 ```
 foo-bar.my-event